vvaldez/vran-playbooks/README.md

 Refactor and demo out the structure to be used for `ansible-playbooks.git` and `ansible-inventory.git` for OpenStack deployments.
 Some key points to achieve:

-- Allow for "standard" set of templates provided by `osp-templates` role
+- Allow for "standard" set of templates provided by `ansible-inventory/<datacenter>/templates/shared/`
-- "standard" set of templates should be overridable by environment specific templates in `ansible-inventory.git`
+- "standard" set of templates should be overridable by environment specific templates in `ansible-inventory/<datacenter>/templates/<environment>/`
 - Apply `director` role to Director server.
 This will configure from zero to `deploy.sh`
 - Branching on the `ansible-playbooks.git` repository can be used to achieve `master`, `osp10`, `osp13`, `osp14` differences
 - Only `master` branch is utilized on `ansible-inventory.git` repository.
 Different environments are contained to sub-folders.